FraunhoferChalmersCentre/sakkara/README.md

 ![Sakkara logo](logo.png)

-Welcome to Sakkara, a framework for speeding up Bayesian hierarchical modelling using PyMC.
+Welcome to Sakkara, a research framework for speeding up Bayesian hierarchical and graphical modelling using PyMC.

 ## Installation